 IV.1.
 Service Fees

-Customer shall reimburse Adverity for reasonable travel and other out-of-pocket expenses incurred in conjunction with the Professional Services.
+Customer shall reimburse Adverity for reasonable travel and other out-of-pocket expenses incurred in conjunction with the Professional Services or Managed Services.

 IV.3.
 Invoicing and Payment

 Adverity shall invoice Customer for all Services listed in the Commercial Agreement for the initial Subscription Term and any renewal Subscription Term(s) as set forth in Section X.2.
 Adverity will invoice Customer in advance and otherwise in accordance with the relevant Commercial Agreement.
 Unless otherwise stated in the Commercial Agreement, invoiced charges are due net 30 days from the invoice date.
 Customer is responsible for providing complete and accurate billing and contact information to Adverity and notifying Adverity of any changes to such information.